Exact Propagating Wave Solutions in Reaction Cross-Diffusion System

 We start by recapitulation of the approach of~\cite{Biktashev-Tsyganov-2005} to set the scene and introduce notation and terminology.
-Direct numerical simulations of \eqref{RXD_main} with no-flux boundary conditions and cubic $\f(\u)$ produces, in particular, solutions in the form of propagating pulses of a fixed shape, as illustrated in~\cref{fig:pulse_front}.
+Direct numerical simulations of \eq{RXD_main} with cubic $\f(\u)$ produces, in particular, solutions in the form of propagating pulses of a fixed shape, as illustrated in~\fig{pulse_front}.
 For small $\eps$, the width of the pulse grows as $\O{\eps^{-1}}$.
 This means that in the limit $\eps \rightarrow 0$, the wave front and the wave back of the pulse go apart.
+Our hypothesis is that for very small $\eps$, the system we are going to construct, will behave similarly to those discussed in \cite{Tyson-Keener-1988} and \cite{Biktashev-Tsyganov-2005}.
+Namely, we expect that a typical propagating wave solution will have the form of long stretches where $\u(\x,\t)$ remains near an instant equilibrium of the fast equation, satisfying $\f(\u)\approx\v$, which are interspersed by fast transitions from one such quasi-equibrium to another.
+Any such transition is approximated by an $\eps=0$ solution in the form of a wave which propagates with constant speed and shape and, far behind and far ahead, approaches constants, corresponding to the above mentioned quasi-equilibria.
+In particular, a pulse solution such as the one shown in \fig{pulse_front}, includes two such fast transitions, a front and a back.
 Both the front and back represent transitions between two distinct equilibrium points, say $\left( \ur1 ,\vr1 \right)$ and $\left( \ur2 ,\vr2 \right)$.